FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 dateModified: 2022-02-24
 ---

+# **JWT Authentication Tokens Explained**

-Here's a JSON Web Token, freshly minted.
+Here’s a JSON Web Token, used for JWT Authentication, freshly minted.
 Newlines have been added for clarity, but they are typically not present.

 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCIsImtpZCI6ImY1ODg5MGQxOSJ9.eyJhdWQiO